svbutko/react-native-template-strong/website/docs/localisation/add-language.md

 import "intl/locale-data/jsonp/en";
 ```

-Add your language the same way you did with `moment`:
+Add your language the same way you did with `dayjs`:

 ```typescript
 // eslint-disable-next-line import/no-unassigned-import